PacktPublishing/Building-ETL-Pipelines-with-Python/README.md

 We encourage our readers to [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) and [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) this repository to use in tandem with each chapter.
 If you find any issues or have suggestions for enhancements, please feel free to submit a pull request or open an issue in the repository.

 ## License
-The Python Coding Book is released under the Packt Publishing License.
+_Building ETL Pipelines with Python_ is released under Packt Publishing's MIT License.
 You are free to use, modify, and distribute the code and materials in this repository according to the terms of the license.

 Let's get started!